 5. ESP32 with OLED

-This ESP32 board is very similar with the previous one, but instead of a battery holder, it comes with a 0.96” OLED display.
-This is perfect to add some sort of feedback to your projects without worrying about the circuitry.
-You can read our getting started guide and learn how to control the OLED display:
+This ESP32 board is similar to the previous one, but instead of a battery holder, it comes with a 0.96” SSD1306 OLED display.
+This is perfect for adding an interface to your projects without worrying about the circuitry.
+However, this board comes with fewer available GPIOs to connect peripherals.
+So, before getting this board, check its pinout to see if it can connect the peripherals you need for your project.

 6. ESP32 SX1278 (LoRa)

 This ESP32 board comes with the SX1278 chip, which is a LoRa transceiver chip.
-LoRa is a wireless data communication technology that allows long range communication of small amounts of data, while minimizing power consumption.
-It comes with an OLED display, which is really handy to display LoRa messages.
-If you intend to do a project with LoRa using the ESP32, this can be a great option, since it already comes with the LoRa transceiver chip.
-Learn how to use LoRa with the ESP32:
+LoRa is a wireless data communication technology that allows long-range communication of small amounts of data while minimizing power consumption.
+It comes with an OLED display, which is handy to display LoRa messages.
+If you intend to do a project with LoRa using the ESP32, this can be a great option since it already comes with the LoRa transceiver chip.
+We also recommend these LoRa boards.

 If you don’t plan to use LoRa in your projects, there are better ESP32 options.